oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 authorization server during the client registration process.

 The redirect URI MUST be an absolute URI as defined by
 {{RFC3986}} Section 4.3.
-The endpoint URI MAY include an "application/x-www-form-urlencoded" formatted query component ({{WHATWG.URL}}), which MUST be retained when adding additional query parameters.
-The endpoint URI MUST NOT include a fragment component.
+The redirect URI MAY include an "application/x-www-form-urlencoded" formatted query component ({{WHATWG.URL}}), which MUST be retained when adding additional query parameters.
+The redirect URI MUST NOT include a fragment component.

 ### Registration Requirements